melder/full_option_chain_scraper/README.md

 1. Scraper will only scrape when market is open (unless using scrape-force command)
 2. Expiration dates cache will only be purged on the day of expiration.
 Since it is a very lightweight operation, it is set to run every minute for an hour to greatly reduce odds that cache persists and messes things up.

+## Background Jobs

+To lay the foundation for scaling and optimization, a job queue is utilized instead of sequential scraping